 After a miserable 2018 World Cup campaign, Germany head into Euro 2020 looking to re-establish themselves as tournament powerhouses.

 Die Mannschaft arrived in Russia as defending world champions and semi-finalists in the last seven major tournaments, but, despite a qualifying campaign that saw them win all 10 of their games with just four goals conceded, were dumped out with only a solitary victory.

-But since then, Joachim Low, who will stand down after the Euros, has been overhauling his playing squad, with the likes of Jerome Boateng, Thomas Muller and Mats Hummels being jettisoned.
-Younger models, such as Serge Gnabry, Timo Werner and Kai Havertz, have taken more prominent roles in Germany’s squad alongside remaining veterans Toni Kroos, Ilkay Gundogan and Manuel Neuer, while Florian Neuhaus and Nadiem Amiri make up a pack of players looking to force their way into this summer’s plans.
+But since then, Joachim Low, who will stand down after the Euros, has been overhauling his playing squad, with the likes of Jerome Boateng being jettisoned.
+Younger models, such as Serge Gnabry, Timo Werner and Kai Havertz, have taken more prominent roles in Germany’s squad alongside veterans Toni Kroos, Ilkay Gundogan and Manuel Neuer, while Florian Neuhaus and Jamal Musiala have also forced their way into this summer’s plans.

 The best players Germany are bringing to Euro 2020:

 Remember in 2018 when everybody accused Neuer of being a busted flush of a goalkeeper?
 Well, since then the 35-year-old has fully recovered his fitness and re-established himself as one of the best goalkeepers on the planet both with the ball at his feet and at keeping it out of the net.
 Neuer has kept 24 clean sheets in the Bundesliga alone since the start of last season, while he’s bailed his side out on numerous occasions.
 As one of the few players in this squad with major tournament-winning experience at international level, too, he’s playing a key part for Low this summer.